CherryResearch/semantic-tags/README.md

 The tool prints the selected embedding model and device and shows a progress bar while embedding.

+When `--summary-out` is used the JSON file now contains a `metadata` section with details about the embedding model, device, batch size, chosen number of clusters (`k`), the pipeline's git commit hash and the configured Weaviate URL when one is used.
+This allows results to be reproduced later even if models or parameters change.

 ## Tests

 Run the test suite with: